Updated 1/30/2023

 - Identify a Summer Coach by October 28 by completing this form and work with that person throughout the process.

 - Re-read your Summer reflections and Staff feedback.
-If you didn't turn in a reflection, or you submitted yours late, you missed the chance for feedback.
+If you didn't turn in a reflection, or you submitted yours late, you may not receive feedback.

 - We have developed a system of optional coaching sessions and optional proposal review to help guide your work.